SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Ports/ActionofPorts/AddPort/README.md

 #Add Port at runtime

-This sample demonstrate how add port at runtime using "Add" method.
+This sample demonstrates how to add the port at runtime using the "Add" method.

 Demo link:
 https://blazor.syncfusion.com/demos/diagramcomponent/ports?theme=fluent